San Onofre Nuclear Generating Station: In popular culture

 The nuclear generating station was also used as a backdrop for the nondescript Californian nuclear reactor in the film Cloud Atlas (2012).

 Unit 1 was shown in a season 2 episode of Batman in 1967, "The Mad Hatter Runs Afoul".

 It is also shown in the 2017 series Animal Kingdom as the backdrop to several surf scenes.

+In the 2010 series The Event the powerplant was a target for the theft of fuel rods by extraterrestrials to use as fuel to teleport more of their people to Earth.